WebAssembly/module-linking/proposals/module-types/Explainer.md

 To summarize the proposed changes (all changes in both text and binary format):
 * The `module` field of [`import`] becomes optional (allowing single-level imports).
-(How to encode this in the [import section] is an interesting question.)
+(How to encode this in the [Import Section] is an interesting question.)
 * New `module` and `instance` type constructors are added that may be used to define types in the [type section].